Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Experiments

 \textbf{Boundary score weight ablation.} The results in Table~\ref{tab:ablation_weights} analyze the contribution of each term in the proposed boundary score Eq.~\ref{eq:boundary_score} by enabling $u_b^{\text{local}}$, $g_b$, and $\nabla_b$ individually and in combination, together with their corresponding weights.
 Using any single component already yields competitive performance, where $\nabla_b$ alone achieves the strongest boundary quality in terms of edit score (61.5) and improves F1 across all thresholds (65.2/57.9/42.7), indicating that boundary-gradient cues are particularly informative for temporally coherent segmentation.
 In contrast, $g_b$ alone attains the highest accuracy among the single-term settings (62.3), suggesting that global boundary evidence is beneficial for frame-level correctness.
 However, naive uniform combinations degrade performance, for instance, equal weights of 0.33 reduce accuracy to 57.6 and edit to 52.3, highlighting that these cues are not equally reliable and can interfere when aggregated without calibration.
-By re-balancing the contributions, the weighted fusion $w_{u_b^{\text{local}}}=0.2$, $w_{g_b}=0.3$, $w_{\nabla_b}=0.5$ provides the best overall trade-off, achieving the top accuracy (62.9) and the best F1 scores (68.3/62.3/45.7), while maintaining a high edit score (60.5).
-This confirms that emphasizing $\nabla_b$ while retaining complementary local and global boundary evidence yields the most robust boundary estimation.
+By re-balancing the contributions, the weighted fusion $w_{u_b^{\text{local}}}=0.2$, $w_{g_b}=0.3$, $w_{\nabla_b}=0.5$ provides the best overall trade-off, achieving competitive accuracy (61.5) and the best F1 scores (70.8/61.2/42.2), while maintaining a high edit score (66.6).
+The dominant weight on $\gamma$ reflects that temporal gradient is the strongest contributor to the boundary quality in our ablations (Table II), while the contributions of local uncertainty and ambiguity provide complementary regularization that is beneficial once the model has learned a minimally informative representation.